 We perform annual impairment testing on goodwill in the fourth quarter of each fiscal year or when events occur or circumstances change that would, more likely than not, reduce the fair value of a reporting unit below its carrying value.
 We may first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If we determine it is more likely than not that the fair value of the reporting unit is greater than its carrying amount, an impairment test is unnecessary.
 If an impairment test is necessary, we will estimate the fair value of a related reporting unit.
-If the carrying value of a reporting unit exceeds its fair value, the goodwill of that reporting unit is determined to be impaired, and we will proceed with recording an impairment charge equal to the excess of the carrying value over the related fair value.
+If the carrying value of a reporting unit exceeds its fair value, the goodwill of that reporting unit is determine it is more likely than we will proceed with recording an impairment charge equal to the excess of the carrying value over the related fair value.
 If we determine it is more likely than not that goodwill is not impaired, a quantitative test is not necessary.

-We have experienced further declines in revenue and profitability, causing us to test the recoverability of our indefinite-lived assets, including goodwill as of June 30, 2023.
-The quantitative test performed in the second quarter of 2023 indicated that the fair value of the indefinite-lived Playboy-branded trademarks was less than their carrying value.
+In the second quarter of 2023, we experienced further declines in revenue and profitability, causing us to test the recoverability of our indefinite-lived assets, including goodwill, as of June 30, 2023.
+As a result, we recognized \$65.5 million of impairment charges on the indefinite-lived Playboy-branded trademarks at the impairment date in the second quarter of 2023.
 Our valuation estimate was most sensitive to changes in royalty rates and the cost of capital.
-We recognized \$65.5 million of impairment charges on our indefinite-lived assets at the impairment date in the second quarter of 2023.
+Impairment charges on our goodwill at the impairment date were \$66.7 million in the second quarter of 2023.
+There were no impairment charges to goodwill and Playboy-branded trademarks to be recognized in the third quarter of 2023.